mmernik/net-almanac/almanac/README.txt

 The URL of all valid GET queries is also a valid HTML page.
 Navigate to it with your web browser to view the events in a human-usable UI.

+** Using almanac_api.py **

+almanac_api.py is a python-based API for almanac.
+It uses no code from the main branch; just add it to your python path to install.

+It requires the httplib2 and simplejson packages.

+Here is the structure:

+Event: An object corresponding to one event.
+Its fields are slightly different from the JSON object outlined above:

+  id: same as JSON 'pk' field.
+Use the python None value when creating a new event.

+  name, description, url, router, iface: same rules as JSON apply here.

+  tags: a python list of strings instead of a space-delimited string.

+  begin_datetime, end_datetime: a datetime object.

+NetAlmanac: An object that stores the URL of the server.
+This has several methods, all of which correspond to a particular http query:

+  get_all_events(): Accesses the server and returns a list of Event objects.

+  get_event(event_id): Returns only the event with this id as an Event object.

+  get_filtered_events(args): Creates a corresponding GET filter request with the same parameters allowed in the previous section (name, search, etc.)

+  save_event(event): saves a pre-existing event.

+  delete_event(event): deletes an event.

+  create_event(event): creates a new event in the database.

+There are also a few utility functions:

+validate(event): Checks an event for basic value errors.

+deserialize_event(json_string): takes in a JSON string from the server and creates a list of Events.

+serialize_event(events): Takes in a list of Events and returns a JSON string.

+An example implementation of almanac_api.py is example/config_changes.py.
+Run it by simply typing
+'python config_changes.py'
+into the terminal while the development server is running.

 ** licensing stuff, credits **